JetBrains/lets-plot-docs/source/pages/formats.rst

 Tooltip Customization
 ---------------------

-In Lets-Plot you can use formatting for tooltip text, see: :ref:`Tooltip Customization <tooltips>`.
+In Lets-Plot you can use formatting for tooltip text, see: |tc_page|.

+.. |tc_page| extref:: tooltips_page
+    :type: text
+    :text: Tooltip Customization

 .. _formats_demo_notebooks: